Mfarzana/docker-learning/day3_Dockerfile/README.md

 Dockerfile has two parts instruction and arguments.
 Docker builds images automatically by reading the instructions from a Dockerfile.
 - **FROM java:8-jdk-alpine**— Every Dockerfile typically starts with a FROM line.
 Here we tell Docker that our image will be based on another image that is available on public repository (Docker Hub) and **this image  contains all necessary dependencies** that we would need to run any **Java application**.

-- **COPY ./target/demo.war /usr/app/**
- — as you might already guess with this step we copy-paste something from one directory to another.
-But what and where?
-First argument after COPY is a path of an application that we want to put into container.
+- **COPY ./target/demo.war /usr/app/** — First argument after COPY (/target/demo.war ) is a path of an application that we want to put into container.
 I’m using .war file because my project is a web application, but you if yours is a standard .jar app go with that.
 The second parameter, /usr/app/ , is a directory in a container where we put the app.

 ## Push docker image to Docker Hub Registry